realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Continuous deployment (CD): New code is deployed often after it has been automatically built and tested

 Continuous integration (CI): A system that will automatically build and test our code every time there's a change

+Fix up: The decision to discard commit messages for that commit